mikepaszkiewicz/nanode/README.md

 If you've worked with NANO before, you probably have experienced it's learning curve.
 The community is amazingly helpful and growing fast, but the documentation and guides to working with it currently leave a lot to be desired.

-This library is designed to get anyone, even a total beginner, up and running building services on NANO in just a few minutes.
-At it's core, this package is a wrapper around the official [RPC protocol](https://github.com/nanocurrency/raiblocks/wiki/RPC-protocol) that does a few things
+**This library is designed to get anyone, even a total beginner, up and running building services on NANO in just a few minutes.** At it's core, this package is a wrapper around the official [RPC protocol](https://github.com/nanocurrency/raiblocks/wiki/RPC-protocol) that does a few things:

 1. eliminates some of the idiosyncracies and quirks with the RPC API,
 2. exposes some top-level methods like `Nano.send()` and `Nano.recieve()`, so you don't have to know about creating, signing, publishing, etc.